Skip to content

 Your future career

-Upon completion of the FdA Working with Children, Young People and Families, you can study for an additional year to top up to a full degree level, or apply to join the professionally qualifying NTU BA (Hons) Social Work or BA (Hons) Youth Work (JNC) at level 5.
+Upon completion of the FdA Working with Children, Young People and Families, you can study for an additional year to top up to a full degree with the BA (Hons) Working with Children, Young People and Families (Top-Up), or apply to join the professionally qualifying BA (Hons) Social Work in Year 2.

 Graduates from this course are well-placed to take up a variety of careers within the industry and students can go straight into work after their foundation degree.